 Self-Sufficiency Fund Program A TWC-administered program that provides grants to community colleges, technical colleges, and community-based organizations to implement customized job training programs in cooperation with employers, to help low-income individuals and those receiving public assistance achieve self-sufficiency and independence

-Service Codes Codes used in The Workforce Information System of Texas (TWIST) to record services provided to participants

-SUPERA® The standard literacy assessments for TANF recipients who communicate primarily in Spanish and are enrolled in Choices

 Supplemental Nutrition Assistance Program (SNAP) SNAP is the cornerstone of the federal food assistance programs and provides crucial support to needy households and to those making the transition from public assistance to work.
 It also provides low-income households with electronic benefits they can use like cash at most grocery stores.
 HHSC administers the program at state and local levels, including determination of eligibility and allotments, and distribution of benefits.

 Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T) Assists SNAP recipients by improving their ability to obtain regular employment and reduce their dependence on public assistance